-Figure 16 – Example Project No. 3: Selected control point: uniform vs. beta distribution
+Figure 16.
+Example Project No. 3: Selected monitoring point: uniform vs. beta distribution.

-Multiple Control Points
+5.2.
+Multiple Monitoring points

 In many scenarios, there is a need and possibility of monitoring the project along its progression at several monitoring points.
-Note, however, that when looking for multiple inspection points, the brute-force search problem with K control points requires analyzing all possible combinations, and can become too complex for a straightforward optimal policy.
-The experiments below show that often, when searching for multiple control points, the previous control points are found to be a subset of the set of final recommended points.
-For example, when searching for two points, one of the two recommended control points are one of the selected control points when searching for a single point.
-This observation can be used to propose a simple heuristic that reduces the computational complexity of the algorithm for multiple control points, and to narrow the search domain, such that when searching for K points, the K-1 previous search points are used, and only the Kth point has to be located.
+Note, however, that when looking for multiple inspection points, the brute force search problem with K monitoring points requires analyzing all possible combinations and can become too complex for a straightforward optimal policy.
+The experiments below show that often, when searching for multiple monitoring points, the previous monitoring points are found to be a subset of the set of final recommended points.
+For example, when searching for two points, one of the two recommended monitoring points is one of the selected monitoring points when searching for a single point.
+This observation can be used to propose a simple heuristic that reduces the computational complexity of the algorithm for multiple monitoring points and to narrow the search domain such that when searching for K points, the K-1 previous search points are used, and only the Kth point has to be located.
 Such a heuristic is described in Figure 1.

-In this numerical study, further experiments were conducted to allocate multiple control points for the project management examples above (mainly Example Project No. 1 in Table 5, and Example Project No. 2 in Table 7).
+In this numerical study, further experiments were conducted to allocate multiple monitoring points for the project management examples above (mainly, Example Project No. 1 shown in Table 5 and Example Project No. 2 shown in Table 7).
 Table 8 compares the obtained results when searching for two monitoring points vs. those obtained when searching for a single monitoring point.
-For each project, the table shows the selected point and the corresponding percentages of the simulations wherein this point was selected as the one expected to generate the highest information gains.
-For example, in Simple Project No. 1 with a beta distribution, when searching for a single monitoring point, the results are {5 [50%], 6 [45%], and 4 [5%]}, implying that t=5 was selected as the optimal control point in 50% of the simulations, t=6 was selected in 45% of the simulations and t=4 by 5% of the simulations.
+For each project, the table shows the selected points and the corresponding percentages of the simulations in which those points were selected as those expected to generate the highest information gains.
+For example, in Simple Project No. 1 with a beta distribution, when searching for a single monitoring point, the results were {5 [50%], 6 [45%], and 4 [5%]}, implying that t=5 was selected as the optimal monitoring point in 50% of the simulations, t=6 was selected in 45% of the simulations and t=4 was selected in 5% of the simulations.

 In all of the experiments, when searching for two monitoring points, one of the two selected points was identified in the search for a single monitoring point as an optimal point.
-For example, in Experiment no. 4, when searching for two monitoring points in Example Project No. 2 with beta distribution, in all of the results, one of the two recommended monitoring points is located at t=1, 2 or 9, which are one of the selected points when searching for a single monitoring point.
+For example, in Experiment No. 4, when searching for two monitoring points in Example Project No. 2 with a beta distribution, in all of the results, one of the two recommended monitoring points is located at t=1, 2 or 9, which is one of the selected points when searching for a single monitoring point.
 However, note that the point that was most frequently selected when searching for a single monitoring point may not be as frequently selected when searching for two monitoring points.
-For example, in the same experiment (no. 4), while t=2 is the most frequently selected point when searching for a single point, it only appears in 35% of the cases when searching for two monitoring points; while t=1, which had a lower frequency when searching for a single monitoring point, was recommended in 70% of the cases when searching for two monitoring points.
-Nonetheless, in cases wherein the search for a single monitoring point resulted in a very high preference for a specific point, a similar preference was observed in the search for two monitoring points.
-For example, in Experiment no. 3, t=1 was selected in 85% of cases when searching for a single monitoring point, and t=1 was also one of the selected points in 95% of the results when searching for two monitoring points.
+For example, in the same experiment (No. 4), while t=2 was the most frequently selected point when searching for a single point, it only appeared in 35% of the cases when searching for two monitoring points, while t=1, which had a lower frequency when searching for a single monitoring point, was recommended in 70% of the cases when searching for two monitoring points.
+Nonetheless, in cases where the search for a single monitoring point resulted in a very high preference for a specific point, a similar preference was observed in the search for two monitoring points.
+For example, in Experiment No. 3, t=1 was selected in 85% of the cases when searching for a single monitoring point, and t=1 was also one of the selected points in 95% of the results when searching for two monitoring points.